jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - It includes the following components:
   - Toolbar: positioned at the top of the window.
   - Body: occupies the remaining space in the window.
-# MarkdownCode > components > toolbar > home > edit section
-- The edit-section component handles actions related to the clipboard and selected data.
-- It supports the following actions:
-  - Cut: Initiates the cut command of the selection service.
-Enabled when there is selected data.
-  - Copy: Initiates the copy command of the selection service.
-Enabled when there is selected data.
-  - Paste: Initiates the paste command of the selection service.
-Enabled when there is text data in the clipboard.
-  - Delete: Initiates the delete command of the selection service.
-Enabled when there is selected data.
-  - Select All: Selects all text in the active window.
-  - Clear Selection: Clears the current selection buffer.
-Enabled when there is selected data.
 # MarkdownCode > components > toolbar > home > undo section
 - The undo-section component holds actions for the undo/redo service.
 - It supports the following actions: